Zaphkiel-Ivanovna/GoogleAuthExtractor/README.md

    - Set other parameters as needed (6 digits, 30 seconds period)

 ## 🧪 Development

+### 🔄 CI/CD Workflows

+This project uses GitHub Actions for continuous integration and deployment:

+- **🧪 CI**: Runs tests on PRs and pushes to the main branch
+- **🧹 Lint**: Performs code linting with golangci-lint
+- **🚀 Release Builder**: Manually triggered workflow to create releases

+#### Creating a Release

+To create a new release:

+1. Go to the "Actions" tab in the GitHub repository
+2. Select the "🚀 Release Builder" workflow
+3. Click on "Run workflow"
+4. Enter:
+   - Version tag (e.g., `v1.0.0`)
+   - Select whether it's a prerelease
+5. Click "Run workflow"

+This will:
+- Run the test suite
+- Build binaries for Linux, macOS (Intel and Apple Silicon), and Windows
+- Create a Docker image and push it to GitHub Container Registry (ghcr.io)
+- Create a GitHub release with the binaries attached

 ### Protocol Buffer
 The tool uses Protocol Buffers to decode Google Authenticator's data format: